19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 37A\.—(1) The Minister may by regulations make provisions for a supply, made by a taxable person approved by the Comptroller, which involves any process (including but not limited to any treatment) being applied to or carried out on goods —

-(a) under a contract with a person who belongs in a country outside Singapore and is not registered under this Act (referred to in this section as an overseas person); and
+(a) under a contract with a person who —

+(i) belongs in a country outside Singapore and is not a registered person; or

+(ii) is a registered (Seventh Schedule — pay only) person,

+(called in this section an overseas person); and

+[Act 52 of 2018 wef 01/01/2019]

-(b) which directly benefits a person who belongs in a country outside Singapore and is not registered under this Act (referred to in this section as an overseas person),
+(b) which directly benefits a person who —

+(i) belongs in a country outside Singapore and is not a registered person; or

+(ii) is a registered (Seventh Schedule — pay only) person,

+(called in this section an overseas person),

+[Act 52 of 2018 wef 01/01/2019]

 to be disregarded for the purposes of this Act (other than for the purposes of section 27(2)(a)) subject to such conditions or restrictions as may be prescribed or as the Comptroller may impose for the protection of the revenue.